alin23/Lunar/README.md

 I'm pausing contributions for the moment as Lunar has paid features and isn't compilable because of missing parts of the source code *(Pro features code is encrypted)*.

 ### Building
-Lunar can't be built from this repo yet as the source code for the paid features is hidden.
-I will try to post stubs for those paid features to at least make it compilable in an only-free-features form.
+Lunar can't be built from this repo as the source code for the paid features is hidden.